Radiology Technician (Limited-Scope) Training Program in Tennessee

 MED30: Electronic Medical Records

-Students in this course will learn and practice using a common medical records management software application in a simulated medical office.
-Students will learn and practice entering patient information, posting charges, payments, running financial reports, and filing insurance claims.
+This practical course will help students learn and practice using a standard medical records system management software application in a simulated medical office.

-RAD01: Introduction to Radiography and Patient Care
+RAD01: Introduction to Radiology and Patient Care

 RAD02: Radiation Safety and Infection Control

-The content provides an overview of the principles of the interaction of radiation with living systems.
-Radiation effects on molecules, cells, tissues, and the body are presented.
-Factors affecting biological response are presented, including the acute and chronic effects of radiation.
-The content also presents an overview of the principles of radiation protection, including the responsibilities of the radiographer for patients, personnel, and the public.
-Radiation health and safety requirements of federal and state regulatory agencies, accreditation agencies, and health care organizations are incorporated.
+Factors affecting biological response are presented, including acute and chronic effects of radiation.
+The course also presents an overview of the principles of radiation protection, including the responsibilities of the radiographer for patients, personnel, and the public.

-The course also includes the professional responsibilities of the radiographer related to infection control and how standard precautions play a role in the prevention of illness and disease.
+Radiation health and safety requirements of federal and state regulatory agencies, Accreditation agencies and health care organizations are incorporated in the course, and also the teachings for the professional responsibilities of the radiographer related to infection control and how standard precautions play a role in preventing illness and disease.

 RAD04: Radiographic Digital Image Production and Evaluation

-CDV01: Career Development
+CDV01 Career Development

 Why Choose CCI Training Center For the Program?

 The fast-track (limited scope) radiology program takes only 8 months to complete and prepares students to work as radiology technicians in diagnostic centers, hospitals, and clinics.
-The student prepares students to get entry-level positions in the field.

 National Accreditation

-Weekly Live Lectures
+Live Lectures

 Dedicated Staff